 While some types of birth defects may occur as a result of genetic factors, some others are caused by environmental hazards, chemicals, and drugs that the mother is exposed to during pregnancy.
-If a woman is exposed to toxic chemicals due to someone else's negligence or wrongdoing during pregnancy and delivers a child that has suffered birth defects as a result of such negligence, the at-fault party can be held financially responsible for the harm and losses causes.
+If a woman is exposed to toxic chemicals due to someone else's negligence or wrongdoing during pregnancy and delivers a child that has suffered birth defects as a result of such negligence, a medical malpractice lawyer can hold the at-fault party financially responsible for the harm and losses caused.

 Environmental Hazards and Birth Defects

 Some examples of medical malpractice can have long-term effects.
 In addition to genetic issues and prescription drugs, toxins that are present in the environment can also lead to birth defects.
 These toxins may be absorbed by ingesting, inhaling or absorbing through the skin.
 Some of the toxins and chemicals that are known to cause birth defects include lead, mercury, arsenic, cadmium, carbon monoxide, certain pesticides, xylene, and benzene.

 Employers have a responsibility to safeguard their pregnant employees from toxic substances that could cause birth defects.
 In addition to employers, any third parties that fail to prevent such toxic exposure resulting in birth defects can also be held accountable.

 How Can You Prevent Birth Defects?